guanshi1688/longview-archive/docs/essays/notes/english/_common-ground.md

 This note is not saying that production alone solves everything.

-Production creates the material base, but value capture, household security, social absorption, and institutional trust determine whether production becomes durable social power.
+Production creates the material base, but value capture, household security, social absorption, institutional trust, and future confidence determine whether production becomes durable social power.

 This note is not saying that China is a universal model.

 China is not a policy package.

 It is a production-bearing system formed through a long historical survival problem.

+This note is not saying that the West is merely parasitic.

+Finance, law, standards, platforms, brands, mature markets, reserve currencies, and compliance systems perform real functions.
+The question is how value is captured through interfaces, and how far value capture can detach from production-bearing responsibility.

 This note is not saying that technology does not matter.